top of page

 Dec 2, 20251 min read

-TV Show Review: The Diplomat, Season Three
+TV Series Review: The Diplomat, Season Three

 Merser and Wilder could not wait to unpack Season Three of The Diplomat, which Merser calls “the best of the three, by a diplomatic mile.”
 After a quick walk through Seasons One and Two, they dive into the complex and ingenious storytelling that defines this season.
 You cannot talk about The Diplomat without invoking The West Wing and Homeland, and Debora Cahn, who wrote for both, shows how to fuse the best of those worlds while making something singular in The Diplomat.
 The